Frequently Asked Questions

 ON WHAT CRITERIA ARE APPLICATIONS REVIEWED?

 First and foremost, we are interested in an applicant’s “fit” with the clinical program.
-We want to attract students who will thrive in a scientist practitioner program and who have the potential to be productive clinical researchers and skilled clinicians.
+We want to attract students who will thrive in a clinical scientist program and who have the potential to be productive clinical researchers and skilled clinicians.
 Also, we are interested in whether or not an applicant’s interests match those of our faculty.
 We try to have potential faculty mentors review appropriate applicant files.

 Next, we are interested in the strength of the application.
 An applicant’s transcript and GRE scores are evaluated in terms of academic ability and potential.
 Qualities essential to successful graduate student careers—such as motivation, initiative, curiosity, and perseverance—are typically enumerated in letters of recommendation and personal statements.